kedro-org/kedro/docs/source/tutorial/test_a_project.md

 ```
 </details>

 The pipeline takes a pandas `DataFrame` and dictionary of parameters as input, splits the data in accordance to the parameters, and uses it to train and evaluate a regression model.
 With an integration test, we can validate that this sequence of nodes runs as expected.

+From earlier in this tutorial we know a successful pipeline run will conclude with the message `Pipeline execution completed successfully.` being logged.
+To validate this is being logged in our tests we make use of pytest's [`caplog`](https://docs.pytest.org/en/7.1.x/how-to/logging.html#caplog-fixture) feature to capture logs generated during the execution.

 As we did with our unit tests, we break this down into several steps:

-1. Arrange: Prepare the runner and its inputs `pipeline` and `catalog`.
+1. Arrange: Prepare the runner and its inputs `pipeline` and `catalog`, and any additional test setup.
 2. Act: Run the pipeline.
-3. Assert: Ensure pipeline ran without error.
+3. Assert: Ensure a successful run message was logged.

 When we put this together, we get the following test: